Skip to content ↓

 Teacher of Computer Science: Sairah Khan

-She started her teaching career at John F Kennedy Catholic School in Hemel Hempstead, was there for 10 years teaching Computing and Maths.
+She started her teaching career at John F Kennedy Catholic School in Hemel Hempstead, and was there for 10 years, teaching Computing and Maths.
 Sairah went on to work at Haydon School and started at Pinner High School in September 2020.

 Sairah enjoys trying out new recipes, especially cakes.
 During the holidays, she volunteers with different charities and is a black belt in martial arts.